 - So, Which Should I Buy?

-The track ‘Seven Nation Army’ is probably the best demonstration of the effect in the history of popular music.
+The track ‘Seven Nation Army’ by the Whitestripes is a great demonstration of the effect.
 As a two piece-band, an octave pedal was the perfect way to bring in a bassline to round out their sound.
 The result is a warm, almost lo-fi production that has enduring popularity and as easy guitar riffs go, it’s right up there.
-Also take a listen to ‘Sledgehammer’ by Peter Gabriel, for an example of one being used with a bass guitar to brighten up the tone.
+Also take a listen to ‘Sledgehammer’ by Peter Gabriel for an example of one being used with a bass guitar to brighten up the tone.

-Guitarists without a good grasp of music theory will benefit from octave pedals as you won’t have to spend as much time hunting around on your fretboard for the right note if you’re looking to play two octaves at once – this can also help to accommodate those who struggle with the fretting of certain combinations of notes.
+- Guitarists without a good grasp of music theory will benefit as you won’t have to spend as much time hunting around on your fretboard for the right note if you’re looking to play two octaves at once – this can also help to accommodate those who struggle with the fretting of certain combinations of notes.

-Another way you can use them is to play at a much higher or lower frequency range than usual and remove the original pitch.
-This will be particularly beneficial if you are performing music which was originally written for instruments with a much broader range of pitches than a guitar.
+- Another way you can use them is to play at a much higher or lower frequency range than usual and remove the original pitch.
+This works really well if you’re performing music which was originally written for instruments with a much broader range of pitches than the guitar.

 Buyer’s Guide – Key Considerations